Dollar languishes near 10-month low, kiwi tumbles after soft inflation

 TOKYO (Reuters) - The U.S. dollar wallowed near a 10-month low against a basket of major currencies on Tuesday, pressured by uncertainty over the pace of the Federal Reserve's policy tightening while weak New Zealand inflation data knocked the kiwi currency.

-The dollar's index against a basket of six major currencies .DXY =USD sank to a 10-month low of 95.018 on Monday and was last at 95.156 in early Asian trade.
+The dollar's index against a basket of six major currencies sank to a 10-month low of 95.018 on Monday and was last at 95.156 in early Asian trade.

 From its 14-year peak of 103.82 touched on Jan.
 3, it has lost 8.4 percent.